mitchetter/assignment1/bio.md

 Location: Portland, OR

-Job: Full time student
+Job: Astronaut

-Hobbies: Reading, gaming, spending time outdoors in the great NW
+Hobbies: Flying rockets, gaming, spending time on the moon with my alien friends

 ### Programming Background